 How did you decide to focus on fashion photography as a career?

-Since I first picked up a camera, I’ve tried just about everytype of photography out there.
+Since I first picked up a camera, I’ve tried just about every type of photography out there.
 In my early teens I started by photographing nature and Landscapes.
 In high school I focused on traditional portraiture.
-In college I tried my hand at photojournalism.
+In college, I tried my hand at photojournalism.
 Although photography has always been my passion and calling, none of these types of photography fit my creative needs.
 There were always too many expectations, rules, and boundaries.
 When I first tried my hand at fashion photography I felt an excitement and passion that I had never felt before.
-I could take any idea in my head and manifest it into reality that I could share with others.
-The rules and boundaries were loose, and opened up an entire realm of creative possibilities I had never considered.
+I could take an idea in my head and manifest it into reality that I could share with others.
+The rules and boundaries were loose and opened up an entire realm of creative possibilities I had never considered.

 What advice would you give someone interested in pursuing a similar job?